tracyhenry/Kyrix/README.md

 Kyrix serving is not parallelized at this time, and indeed the system overhead of coordinating queries can lead to substantial latency (800-2000msec in our tests).
 It's current work and open research on how to improve this - we believe there are ways to reduce the fixed overhead per-query for pan/zoom operations, such as sharding by canvas location (x/y) and then "skipping" the coordinator node and querying the shards directly from the Kyrix server.

-Parallel Kyrix is implemented using [Kubernetes on Google Cloud](https://cloud.google.com/kubernetes-engine/) for orchestration the [Citus Postgres extension](https://citusdata.com) to provide parallel query/update/DDL.
+Parallel Kyrix is implemented using [Kubernetes on Google Cloud](https://cloud.google.com/kubernetes-engine/) for orchestration and the [Citus Postgres extension](https://citusdata.com) to provide parallel query/update/DDL.
 It would be straightforward to port this to other Kubernetes providers.
 To execute the JavaScript transform function inside Postgres (and avoid bottlenecking on the Kyrix middleware), we use [plv8](https://www.google.com/search?q=plv8), though you could (in theory) run multiple Kyrix middleware servers.

 To use parallel Kyrix, you will need a Kubernetes cluster provider - these instructions are for Google Cloud.